Brando Moruzzi

-Brando Moruzzi (born 20 July 2004) is an Italian professional footballer who plays as defender for club Empoli, on loan from Juventus.
+Brando Moruzzi (born 20 July 2004) is an Italian professional footballer who plays as defender for club Avellino, on loan from Juventus.

-Career
+Club career

 Moruzzi began his career at Cattolica Virtus, before joining Siena, Empoli.
 On 27 January 2022, Juventus bought him from Serie D club Sangiovanese and loaned him back for six months.
 Upon returning to Juventus, he made 18 appearances for Juventus U19.
 In 2023, he moved to Pescara.

 On 26 July 2025, Moruzzi was loaned from Juventus by Empoli, with an option to buy.

+On 10 July 2026, Moruzzi moved on a new loan to Avellino.